How I work and charge

 I can charge by the hour, day or project, depending on what works for you.

-My rates are based on those advised by the Society for Editors and Proofreaders and depend on the level of editing, writing or consultancy needed.
+My rates are based on those advised by the Chartered Institute of Editing and Proofreading and depend on the level of editing, writing or consultancy needed.

 My quote will include time for meetings, in person or by phone.